veeso-dev/blog.veeso.dev/src/blog/post-3/index.md

 ---
-date: "2023-03-20 00:00:00"
+date: '2023-03-20 00:00:00'
-slug: "for-a-sustainable-open-source-community-start-pointing-the-finger-at-the-mirror"
+slug: 'for-a-sustainable-open-source-community-start-pointing-the-finger-at-the-mirror'
-title: "For a sustainable open-source community, start pointing the finger at the mirror"
+title: 'For a sustainable open-source community, start pointing the finger at the mirror'
 subtitle: "A reflection on how we're all part of the problem in open-source"
-author: "Christian Visintin"
+author: 'Christian Visintin'
 featuredImage: ./featured.jpeg
 ---